Who we work with

 Metropolitan Melbourne councils

-MWRRG supports Melbourne’s 31 metropolitan councils to work with their communities to minimise waste, maximise resource recovery and reduce litter.
+MWRRG works in partnership with Melbourne’s 31 councils to provide services and resources to minimise waste, maximise resource recovery and reduce litter.

 Victorian Government portfolio partners

-Waste and Resource Recovery Groups - in addition to MWRRG, there are six regional Waste and Resource Recovery Groups in Victoria.
-The groups undertake regional waste and resource recovery infrastructure planning, procurement, market development and education as well as developing their Regional Waste Resource Recovery Implementation Plans to set out how the waste and resource recovery needs of their region.
+MWRRG is part of a network of seven waste and resource recovery groups (WRRGs) across Victoria.
+The regional WRRGs undertake waste and resource recovery infrastructure planning, procurement, market development and education as well as implementing regional waste resource recovery implementation plans to set out how the waste and resource recovery needs of their region are managed.